Mr Blenkiron

 Dear Parents, Carers and Children,

-Happy New Year and welcome to the Year 6 class page.
-Here you will find an overview of what we shall be learning in the Spring term of 2025.
+Welcome to the Year 6 class page.
+Here you will find an overview of what we shall be learning in the Autumn term of 2025.

 English